Interviews with Women Breaking Barriers

 As the principal investigator on an NSF ADVANCE Partnership grant to address sexual harassment and gender bias in the geosciences, Dr. Erika Marin-Spiotta offers her perspective on the barriers that discourage women from pursuing careers in STEM fields and how these barriers are being addressed and overcome.

-Prior to becoming the executive vice president of global publishing, Laura Miele held several high leadership positions and honed her expertise in analytics, business strategy, marketing, and publishing.
+Prior to becoming the Chief Studios Officer of global publishing, Laura Miele held several high leadership positions and honed her expertise in analytics, business strategy, marketing, and publishing.
 In her current role, she leads several teams in spearheading EA’s commercial digital transformation and developing superlative gaming experiences.

 Women are underrepresented in cybersecurity.
 There’s no denying that.
 But as the need for cybersecurity professionals continues to grow it simply isn’t feasible to ignore qualified candidates based on gender.